 2019 Scholarship Recipients

 The NJAIHA has long recognized the importance of continuing the Industrial Hygiene legacy by welcoming young adults into our organization as they pursue their education and begin their careers.
 Each year scholarships are awarded to students who have demonstrated scholastic excellence in the study and promotion of environmental health and safety/industrial hygiene for the 2019/2020 academic year.
-NJAIHA is pleased to announce that three deserving students were awarded scholarships at our June 7, 2018 dinner meeting.
+NJAIHA is pleased to announce that six deserving students were awarded scholarships at our June 13, 2019 dinner meeting.

-- Michelle Muska was awarded the Raymond Manganelli Scholarship and is currently pursuing her master’s degree at New York University.
+- Faiza Nazir was awarded the Raymond Manganelli Scholarship and is currently pursuing her graduate degree at Rutgers University.

-- Juliana Ruggieri was awarded the Brian Sylvester Scholarship and is currently pursuing her master’s degree at the University of Wisconsin.
+- Urszula Gutmanski was awarded the Brian Sylvester Scholarship and is currently pursuing her graduate degree at the New Jersey Institute of Technology.

 - Juliana Ruggieri was awarded the President’s Scholarship and is currently pursuing her graduate degree at the University of Wisconsin.

-- Ethan Wagner was awarded the President’s Scholarship and is currently pursuing his undergraduate degree at the University of Hartford.
+- Kaitlen Steenvoorden was awarded the President’s Scholarship and is currently pursuing her undergraduate degree at the University of Notre Dame.

 We would also like to thank the strong and talented professors and mentors who work tirelessly to support and continue the environmental health safety & industrial hygiene profession.